Keep Your Pet Busy this Winter

 - Providing your cat with a variety of surfaces to scratch and rub up on is great for their sense of touch.

 Social enrichment.
 Although they come off a bit more coy than our canine friends, cats love to spend time with their humans.
-Make sure to set time aside each day to brush and pet your feline friend, maybe even work on a tricks or training!
+Make sure to set time aside each day to brush and pet your feline friend, maybe even a short trick or training lesson too!